indiesurya/nft-transaction/README.md

 # Transaction NFT and Token Crypto

 Transaction NFT and Token Crypto using `node.js`.
-This script using `vexanium` packages for transaction in blockchain. this script just runs on `node`. if you want to implement it to other applications, just adjust it.
+This script using `vexanium` packages for transaction in blockchain.
+This script just runs on `node`, if you want to implement it to other applications, just adjust it.

 # How to install this script

 Step to install this script:

-Git clone this repo
+Clone this repo

     git clone https://github.com/indiesurya/nft-transaction.git